In memory of Chaya Mirel bat R’ Avraham

 As you can see, these halachot are sufficiently complex that a woman should not immerse in a "natural" mikveh without first checking its fitness with a rabbi.
 It is ideal to have a local rabbi who can actually inspect the river.
 But if that is impossible – as in your case – you can ask about specific bodies of water long-distance, using the phone or email.

 Even when the body of water is appropriate, considerations of modesty and safety need to be taken into account.
-See our question on immersion in springs for more details.
+See our article on immersion in a natural body of water for more details.

 Accessibility Toolbar